seanbaxter/circle/packs/pack.md

 We can build complicated expressions from unexpanded parameter packs.
 When the expression is expanded, everything built around the pack is expanded as well.

 In this example, we use the Circle intrinsic `@decl_string` to stringify a type and id as a declarator.
-We then print a colon and print out `@member_pack`, which returns a glvalue to each member in the argument class-object expression.
+We then print a colon and print out `@member_values`, which returns a glvalue to each member in the argument class-object expression.

 We could write a loop and step through each member, but Circle parameter packs are more succinct.